Torres del Paine

 After breakfast we'll spend the day ascending a steep hike up to Mirador Las Torres, aka the Base of the Towers.
 Once we reach the top of the trail, we'll have plenty times to get the perfect photo, share snacks and soak up the beautiful views that we worked so hard to see!

-Accommodations: Camping at Chileno or Central
+Accommodations: Camping at Chileno

 5